RazeZero/Farmer/README.md

 v1 - has logs and gui

-note:chrome.driver is need to run this bot here is the link: https://developer.chrome.com/docs/chromedriver/downloads
+note: chrome.driver is needed to run this bot here is the link: https://developer.chrome.com/docs/chromedriver/downloads